ComputeCanada/magic_castle/docs/README.md

     | OVH      | `null`      | 10                |

 4. `disk_size`: size in gibibytes (GiB) of the instance's root disk containing the operating system and service software.
-The default value is computed has the maximum between the cloud provider default size (see previous table) and the recommended minimum size per tag as specified in the following table.
+The default value is computed as the maximum between the cloud provider default size (see previous table) and the recommended minimum size per tag as specified in the following table.